What does cosmetic mean for the dentist?

-These crowns can prevent a weakened tooth from breaking or be used cosmetically to cover deformed or heavily discolored teeth.
+However, many dentists refer to themselves as “cosmetic dentists” and offer services in their office that are cosmetic in nature.
+Crowns can be used to prevent a weakened tooth from breaking or cosmetically to cover deformed or heavily discolored teeth.
 Bonding can repair decayed, chipped, cracked or deformed teeth; it is also a good cosmetic alternative or replacement for amalgam or silver fillings.
-One of the most common cosmetic dentistry procedures, teeth whitening uses chemicals to whiten teeth.
-Dental veneers can solve a number of cosmetic problems, such as crooked teeth, damaged enamel, and spaces between teeth.
+Teeth whitening uses chemicals to whiten teeth and dental veneers can solve a number of cosmetic problems such as crooked teeth, damaged enamel and spaces between teeth.

 Leave Reply